NDPH Wolfson Laboratories

 - Delivered considerable support to collaborating groups in the UK and Internationally including:

-- UK Biobank; providing expertise and support for the sample collection, transportation and storage procedures used in establishing this resource
+- providing expertise and support for the sample collection, transportation and storage procedures used in establishing this resource

 - Fuwai Hospital, Beijing; providing expertise and support to establish a National Biocentre